fluid-project/sjrk-story-telling/README.md

 story contexts within the tool.
 The site comes with two custom themes already available: `karisma` and `learningReflections`.

-* `learningReflections` Has a few extra pages with content and is styled to illustrate the support of the Storytelling Project by the [William and Flora Hewlett Foundation](https://www.hewlett.org/) and the [Oak Foundation](http://www.oakfnd.org/).
+* `learningReflections` has a few extra pages with content and is styled to illustrate the support of the Storytelling Project by the [William and Flora Hewlett Foundation](https://www.hewlett.org/) and the [Oak Foundation](http://www.oakfnd.org/).
 * `karisma` is a fun theme with some hand-drawn illustrations on a welcome page and was created for use as part of the SJRK work being done by the [Fundación Karisma](https://karisma.org.co).